 She spent her early life growing up in the Nahuatl-speaking borderlands of the Aztec and Mayan empires.
 As a girl, her father died, and when her mother remarried, she was sold to Mayan slave traders.
 As a slave she learned to speak Mayan, acquiring bilingual skills that would later serve as a crucial link for communication between the Spanish conquistador and the Mayans and Aztecs.
 In 1519, after a battle between Mayans and Spaniards, 20 young slave women were offered to the Spanish.
 Malinche (thought to be in her early twenties) was among them.

-Hernan Cortes soon learned of Malinche’s valuable mastery of the two indigenous languages, and she began accompanying him to meetings, along with the Mayan speaking Spanish priest Geronimo de Aguilar, who had lived with the Maya for eight years after his ship hit a sandbar off the coast of the Yucatan Peninsula.
+Hernán Cortés soon learned of Malinche’s valuable mastery of the indigenous language, and she began accompanying him to meetings, along with the Mayan speaking Spanish priest Geronimo de Aguilar, who had lived with the Maya for eight years after his ship hit a sandbar off the coast of the Yucatan Peninsula.

-Some observers ask if it is fair to remember Malinche as a traitor or to judge her relationship with Cortes and the Spanish conquest of Mexico, pointing out that being sold as a slave into that relationship was clearly not a personal decision.
+Some observers question the fairness of calling Malinche a traitor and passing judgment on her relationship with Cortés and the Spanish conquest of Mexico, pointing out that being sold as a slave into that relationship was clearly not a personal decision.
 No matter how one chooses to interpret her role, the historic encounter of two separate worlds and the subsequent birth of a new nation seem to revolve around the figure of Malintzin, Malinche, or Doña Marina.